 The trash pile

 Your trash piles gets very large, very fast.
-That’s because most of the crap you find in these storage units is just that – crap.
+That’s because most of the things you find in these storage units doesn’t have a lot of monetary value.
 I ended up separating my junk pile into three more piles:

 - Donate pile